Zone System: Exposure zones

 corresponding to standard aperture and shutter controls on a camera.
 Evaluating a scene is particularly easy with a meter that indicates in exposure value (EV), because a change of one EV is equal to a change of one zone.

 Many small- and medium-format cameras include provision for exposure compensation; this feature works well with the Zone System, especially if the camera includes spot metering, but obtaining proper results requires careful metering of individual scene elements and making appropriate adjustments.

 Zones, the physical world and the print

 The relationship between the physical scene and the print is established by characteristics of the negative and the print.

 Exposure and development of the negative are usually determined so that a properly exposed negative will yield an acceptable print on a specific photographic paper.

 Although zones directly relate to exposure, visualization relates to the final result.
 A black-and-white photographic print represents the visual world as a series of tones ranging from black to white.
 Imagine all of the tonal values that can appear in a print, represented as a continuous gradation from black to white:

 From this starting point, zones are formed by first dividing the tonal gradation into ten equal sections, all one stop apart, plus one more for blown-out paper white.

-Note: You might not be able to easily tell the darker shades apart; this is normal, so don't adjust your monitor.